 Many Celtic knots have a four or three-point design, and both of these have significance.
 Three, also known as the Triquetra, can symbolize the triple goddess, and it can symbolize the Cosmos, Earth, and Humans or Mind, Body, Spirit as a trinity for the Celtic people.
 In a Christian ideology after the missionary Saint Patrick’s arrival and the transition from Paganism to Christianity, this would symbolize the Father, Son, and Holy Spirit.

-The traditional celtic and pagan triple goddess symbol symbolizing maiden, mother, and crone, the lifecycle of a woman.
+The traditional Celtic and pagan triple goddess symbol symbolizes maiden, mother, and crone, the lifecycle of a woman.
 The celts were actually pagan people before Saint Patrick arrived on the island of Ireland.
-We carry necklaces and earrings that feature the triple goddess symbol, and this is a beautiful and uniquely Irish piece with a lot of history and interesting story behind it.
+We carry necklaces and earrings that feature the triple goddess symbol, and this is a beautiful and uniquely Irish piece with a lot of history and an interesting story behind it.